Clinical case study

 This activity has been approved for 2 points (CPD Activity) under the RACGP CPD Program for the 2020–2022 triennium (activity: 192613)

-This activity has been accredited for 1 Core point in the ACRRM PD Program for the 2017 - 2019 triennium (activity code: 8176).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 19458)